puppetlabs/pdk-templates/README.md

 # PDK Templates

 The PDK Templates is the default templates repository for use with the [Puppet Development Kit](https://github.com/puppetlabs/pdk), within which we have defined all the templates for the creation and configuration of a module.
-These can be found within the moduleroot and moduleroot\_init directories of this repository.
+Look into these directories to find the templates:
+* `moduleroot` templates get deployed on `new module` and `convert`; use them to enforce a common boilerplate for central files.
+* `moduleroot\_init` templates get only deployed when the target file does not yet exist; use them to provide skeletons for files the developer needs to modify heavily.
+* `object_templates` templates are used by the various `new ...` commands for classes, defined types, etc.

 The PDK also absorbs the config\_defaults.yml file to apply a set of default configurations to the module.

 * [Basic usage](#basic-usage)
 * [Config_default Values](#values)